DimaRU/TridentCockpit/README.md

 | <kbd>Y</kbd> | Drone view relative yaw |
 | <kbd>A</kbd> | Drone view absolute yaw |

+## Installation

+To install `Trident Cockpit`, download the release from the [releases page](https://github.com/DimaRU/TridentCockpit/releases).
+These are all signed and notarized to run out of the box on macOS 10.14+.

 ## Building from Source

 These instructions will get you a copy of the project up and running on your local machine for development purposes.